Critical Workers & Vulnerable children

 Children and adults will follow a strict routine of handwashing: upon arrival to school; before and after break; before and after lunch; after any Daily Physical Activity (DPA) or PE sessions; and before the end of the day.

-Pupils will need to come into school everyday in clean, appropriate clothes.
+Pupils will need to come into school everyday in clean, warm and appropriate clothes.
 We appreciate that it might be difficult to wash and dry a school uniform every day and therefore they will not be required to wear it if this proves to be inconvenient.
 PE kits and trainers need to be brought into school for PE and your child’s group teacher will let you know what day this will be.